 In a world that is transitioning away from telephone conversations towards other forms of digital communication, being able to communicate effectively via email is a more important skill than ever.
-However, communicating this skill doesn’t come naturally to everyone.
+However, this skill doesn’t come naturally to everyone.
 Here are five tips to make you a more effective email communicator.

 Make your emails short and easy to read